DARA-Project/docs/README.md

 ## Installation Instructions

 To be able to run Dara, you must have all the following things installed.
+For doing Record/Replay, you only need to have godist and godist-scheduler installed.
 It is suggested that you install them in the following order.

 ### Cloning Repos